-In 2015/16 the Council joined a pooling arrangement with three other Surrey District Councils and Surrey County Council for Business Rates.
-As a result, the Council stands to gain an additional £1m as its share of the pooling arrangement which would otherwise have been paid to Central Government.
-Due to the complexities of the way the Business Rates Collection Fund operates this will only be available to spend in 2017/18.
+In 2017/18 the Council joined a pooling arrangement with other Surrey District Councils, Surrey County Council and the London Borough of Croydon for Business Rates.
+As a result, the Council stands to gain an additional share of the pooling arrangement which would otherwise have been paid to Central Government.
+Due to the complexities of the way the Business Rates Collection Fund operates this will only be available to spend in 2019/20.
 The Council was not a member of a Pool in 2016/17.